Caedendi/D2RMM-Loot-Filter-Extended/README.md

 ### 2.2.0

+- Code refactor
+- Redid color names, added /docs/colors.md
+- Added option to change the color for the alternate rune color scheme
-- Split Light Pillars settings for Runes into 4 tiers
+- Added option to disable _all_ Light Pillars
+- Split runes into 4 tiers, for each of which you can individually disable visibility and Light Pillars
 - Changed Light Pillars settings for Quest Weapons from "exclude" to "include"
-- Slightly changed some settings tooltips
+- Slightly changed some setting names and tooltips

 ### 2.1.1